CSS-Angie/Food-Forest-Foraging/README.md

 ## 404 page

 Sometimes things go wrong.
 This is where the 404 page comes in. <br>
-As it must be clear, that something went wrong, the 404 shows a text tohether with an image that the page looking for, does not exist.<br>
+As it must be clear, that something went wrong, the 404 shows a text together with an image that the page looking for, does not exist.<br>
-To fit to the site an image of a tree is used with 404 on it, accompanied with a text that matches the subject of the site: "nothing to forage here!".
-With it the option to return to the homepage AND the option to send a message, makes this page a good user experience.
+To fit to the site an image of a tree is used with 404 on it, accompanied by a text that matches the subject on the website: "nothing to forage here!".
+With it, the option to return to the homepage, AND the option to send a message makes this page a good user experience.

 <details><summary> Screenshots 404 page mobile devices</summary>